The Center For Holocaust, Genocide, And Human Rights Education Of North Carolina

 Click entry titles to read the students' essays describing why their poster is relevant to this year's theme:

 DEFIANCE—Unarmed Resistance During the Holocaust.

 This poster competition is open to all North Carolina middle and high school students.
-The goal of this contest is to encourage students to learn about spiritual resistance, cultural resistance, and political activism during the Holocaust.
+The goal of the 2018 contest was to encourage students to learn about spiritual resistance, cultural resistance, and political activism during the Holocaust.
 Whether observing a religious holiday in a concentration camp, transporting a child on a bicycle so she could hide in a Christian home, or sharing recipes to keep spirits bolstered while starving in the woods, Jews and other victims of the Nazis remained hopeful and believed in the future.

 Prizes are awarded in two categories: middle school and high school.
 In each category, we award a 1st prize of $150, 2nd prize of $75, and honorable mention of $50.
 Entries must be accompanied by a completed entry form and an essay of approximately 125 words describing why the poster is relevant to the theme.

 Prizes were awarded at the annual Holocaust commemoration held in Durham, NC, on April 15, 2018.
 Winning posters and accompanying essays were displayed at the commemoration.